 The Project will affect and will be located in flood and erosion hazard areas.
-The CSRMUs will provide flood and erosion control through beach renourishment, seawalls, groins, and hurricane barrier.
+The CSRMUs will provide flood and erosion control through beach renourishment, seawalls, floodwalls, bulkheads, groins and natural and nature-based non-structural features.
 The beach renourishment would be considered a non-structural measure.
 However, beach renourishment alone is not sufficient to minimize damage to nature resources and property from flooding and erosion that this policy seeks to ensure.
-The DGRR/EIS appendix C includes the results of the analysis showing that non-structural measures alone are insufficient.
-Accordingly, structural measures (groins, seawall and hurricane barrier) are necessary to minimize damage to these coastal resources from coastal storms similar to Hurricane Sandy.
+The RDGRR/EIS includes the results of the analysis showing that non-structural measures alone are insufficient.
+Accordingly, as structural measures (ex. groins, seawall) are likely necessary to minimize damage to these coastal resources from coastal storms similar to Hurricane Sandy, non-structural measures are also included, where feasible, as applicable.

-PUBLIC ACCESS POLICIES
+4 PUBLIC ACCESS POLICIES